Opinion: I teach medical students how to become whistleblowers – this is why

 To show the normality of speaking up, even the humour, I read them a passage from Adam Kay’s brilliant book, ‘This Is Going To Hurt’

 In the patient safety module I teach my Year 2 medical students I spend a lot of time on whistleblowing and speaking up.
 I explain why its important.
-The need medicine has as a professional to learn from mistakes and improve healthcare.
+The need medicine has as a profession to learn from mistakes and improve healthcare.
 I go over the mechanisms for speaking up and whistleblowing.

 I’m even down with the kids.
 To show the normality of speaking up, even the humour, I read them a passage from Adam Kay’s brilliant book, ‘This Is Going To Hurt’, about a pair of wayward forceps and the importance of admitting when you, the doctor, have done wrong.